barkatmulani/NumericSequenceCalculator/README.md

 # Numeric Sequence Calculator
 Numeric Sequence Calculator Test

-Pls. enter a positive integer in the blank field just below the heading 'Numeric Sequence Calculator' and click 'Calcuate Sequences' button.
+Enter a positive integer in the blank field just below the heading 'Numeric Sequence Calculator' and click 'Calcuate Sequences' button.
 The screen will then show five sequences of numbers as follows:

 Sequence 1: [All numbers up to and including the number entered] Sequence 2: [All odd numbers up to and including the number entered]